haberdashPI/german_track/_research/plans.md

     maybe some resembles between truly correct and falsely correct trials)

   - does accuracy differ for male and female targets?

-## verifications
-    + check out the feature weightings w.r.t the stimulus features and the eeg features, plot them

 # algorithm refinement
 - try an L1 loss